Argentina held 1-1 in qualifying; Bolivia official arrested

 ARGENTINA

 Paraguay once more gave Argentina trouble, opening the scoring in the 21st minute via Ángel Romero’s penalty.
-Argentina equalized in the 41st after Giovani Lo Celso took a corner and found Nicolás González free in the box to head it home.
+Argentina equalized in the 41st after substitute Giovani Lo Celso took a corner and found Nicolás González free in the box to head it home.

 Messi nearly scored from a free kick 14 minutes later, but Paraguayan goalkeeper Antony Silva made the save of the match in the top left corner.